-You can download the Sitecore Installation Framework packages from the Sitecore Downloads page.
+You can download the Sitecore Install Framework packages from the Sitecore Downloads page.

-When you download the packages, it is possible that the .zip packages are marked as blocked by Microsoft Windows.
+When you download the packages, it is possible that the . zip packages are marked as blocked by Microsoft Windows.
 To install SIF, you must first unblock the .zip packages.

 2.2.1.
-Unblock a .zip package
+To unblock a .zip package